Social engineering attacks are scams using psychological techniques to trick you or your employees into revealing private information.

 When people find USB drives, they tend to plug them into their computer and thus expose their information or that of their company.
 This isn’t an unproven theory, tests have been done, and the reality is more than anecdotal.

 Theoretically, a skilled hacker could get highly sought-after intel, if even one employee inserted a USB they were sent or found.
-You can read more about the University of Illinois report on this, here: https://experts.illinois.edu/en/publications/users-really-do-plug-in-usb-drives-they-find
+You can read more about the University of Illinois report on this.

 To prevent this, education is also essential.
 Do not insert any USB into your company computer if its origin is unknown, as it could install malware or lead to a hack or system crash.
 Make sure all tech software is up to date, to help catch and prevent phishing attacks.

 If you have people that you correspond with frequently, add them to your address book.
-That way, if attackers message from a different email address (which has been altered to showcase a first and last name of someone you trust), you will be more likely to notice the change.
-Another source of social engineering attacks are emails which seem to be professional (ex., they reference that they’re sending employee database updates or marketing information) but contain downloadable malware or links to phishing sites.
+That way, if attackers message from a different email address (which has been altered to showcase the first and last name of someone you trust), you will be more likely to notice the change.
+Another source of social engineering attacks is emails that seem to be professional (ex., they reference that they’re sending employee database updates or marketing information) but contain downloadable malware or links to phishing sites.

-If an email seems to be from a trusted coworker or business contact, but the instructions are suspicious, call the individual directly to inquire on the content of the message.
-Use the phone number on their website or in your phone, not in the email sent.
+If an email seems to be from a trusted coworker or business contact, but the instructions are suspicious, call the individual directly to inquire about the content of the message.
+Use the phone number on their website or on your phone, not in the email sent.
 Also, consider speaking to your technical department or superior.